Various training courses are recommended to achieve a recognized level of competence in photography

 You've come to the right place!

-• Baccalaureate level: Professional Baccalaureate in Photography
+• High School Diploma (Baccalauréat level): Professional Baccalaureate in Photography

-How to choose and purchase photography equipment?
+How to choose and acquire photography equipment?

 How do you choose your legal status?